vmstio/docs/content/rules/bridges.md

 In general, vmst.io does not connect to these services or allow our users' posts to be accessed through these services.

-## Twitter

-Bridging with Twitter is typically a one-way operation, where software like [bird.makeup](https://sr.ht/~cloutier/bird.makeup/) runs on a server connecting to the Twitter API.
-The software then creates stub accounts of Twitter users and uses the stub accounts to mirror their content as accounts on Mastodon.

-Although the bridge might work to make Twitter content visible, it can't create real conversation.
-Your likes and replies with the person running the Twitter account are not sent back to Twitter and are never seen by the author.

-We have, since late 2022, actively been defederated from known and active Twitter bridge sites.

-### Exceptions

-We have not typically defederated from servers and applications where the bridged content is curated, maintained, and clearly identified as a Twitter bot, or where the content is being collected from many sources to create a unique product.
-An example is content from [sportsbots.xyz](https://www.sportsbots.xyz).

-We may re-evaluate this in the future.

 ## Bluesky

 Bluesky intends to be a decentralized and federated service like Mastodon, but using their own [AT Protocol](https://atproto.com) instead of ActivityPub.